Reverse Culture Shock: You Can't Go Home Again

 Returning to the United States

-In May of 2016, I will be returning to the United States to visit my sisters and brother.
-It has been almost two years since I was last back in the States.
+In May of 2016, I returned to the United States to visit my sisters and brother.
+It had been almost two years since I was last back in the States.
 Thailand has now been my home since retirement in 2007.
-Things will be different this time because no one has lived in the old farmhouse where I grew up since ma's death.
-Actually, I will be spending most of my one week planned trip with my second oldest sister.
+Things were different this time because no one has lived in the old farmhouse where I grew up since mom's death.
+I spent most of my one month planned trip with my second oldest sister.
 Pat who is also a vet runs a dairy farm with my brother-in-law in northeastern Wisconsin.
 Her farm is quite a distance from my boyhood home.
-There will definitely be reverse culture shock seeing the breakup of the family farm and other recent changes in U.S. society.
-Reentry shock will also manifest itself in ten anticipated ways which I will describe in this hub.
+There was reverse culture shock seeing the breakup of the family farm and other recent changes in U.S. society.
+Reentry shock also manifested itself in ten anticipated ways which I will describe in this article.

 What Is Reverse Culture Shock?

-Reverse culture shock or reentry shock which is similar to culture shock is the situation of returning to your home environment, and then having to make adjustments to get used to your surroundings again.
+Reverse culture shock or re-entry shock which is similar to culture shock is the situation of returning to your home environment, and then having to make adjustments to get used to your surroundings again.
 I feel that it is more painful than culture shock.
-When I returned to the U.S. on a trip about five years ago, I remember an airline steward on my United flight out of Narita in Japan enthusiastically greeting all boarding passengers with a "welcome home" as I got on the plane.
-I could not share his happiness, because I really didn't want to go back to the States.
+When I returned to the U.S. on a trip in 2007, I remember an airline steward on my United flight out of Narita in Japan enthusiastically greeting all boarding passengers with a "welcome home" as I got on the plane.
+I could not share his happiness because I didn't want to go back to the United States.
 I knew that I would experience rootlessness, restlessness, reverse homesickness, and feelings of alienation in the U.S. because everything that I now wanted in life was in Thailand.
-Nothing really awaited me in America and Wisconsin except a brother and three younger sisters who haven't really been that close to me in many, many years.
+Nothing awaited me in America and Wisconsin except a brother and three younger sisters who hadn't been that close to me for many years.

 A Toilet Hose Used in Thailand

 Reverse Culture Shock Outside of Your Native Country